 This blog is the third of a three part series entitled “NEVER STOP LEARNING”.
 Part one pleads for education to “put the personal back” arguing that the key for any recovery is relationships.
 Part two asks for labels not to be used arguing that “Every child deserves a Champion“.

 A Position of Knowledge

-10 months ago, we wrote a blog about Marginal Gains where we looked at the theory created by Sir Dave Brailsford within cycling both at the 2012 Olympics and onwards with the SKY or INEOS racing team.
+We recently wrote a blog about Marginal Gains where we looked at the theory created by Sir Dave Brailsford within cycling both at the 2012 Olympics and onwards with the SKY or INEOS racing team.

 The 1% principal is based on the small changes that TOGETHER make a big change.

 “The whole principle came from the idea that if you broke down everything you could think of, that goes into riding a bike, and then improved it by 1%, you will get a significant increase when you put them all together.
 There’s fitness and conditioning, of course, but there are other things that might seem on the periphery, like sleeping in the right position, having the same pillow when you are away and training in different places.
 They’re tiny things but if you clump them together it makes a big difference.”https://www.bbc.co.uk/news/magazine-34247629

 He believed that if it were possible to make a 1% improvement in a whole host of areas, the cumulative gains would end up being hugely significant.